DTABaker/DTABaker.github.io/_posts/2025-08-15-AI-and-BigData-Honors-Forum.md

 <p>We’ve learned a lot already about what works (and what doesn’t) when scaling a hands-on course like this.
 Every week brings new ideas for how to make the class smoother and more engaging.
 There’s definitely a learning curve for us as well as the students, but it’s been a great experience watching everything evolve in real time.</p>

 <p>And the best part?
 We’re not stopping here.
 The plan is to continue offering the high school version of the program this summer, building on what we’ve learned so far.
-I’m really looking forward to seeing both programs grow side by side—each one helping train the next generation of curious, data-minded researchers.</p>
+I’m really looking forward to seeing both programs grow side by side — each one helping train the next generation of curious, data-minded researchers.</p>